Amazon delays return to office till early 2022 amid Covid surge

-San Francisco: As the US sees a surge in Covid cases especially the spread of Delta variant, Amazon on Friday announced to delay its return-to-office timeline by January 2022.
+San Francisco, Aug 6 (IANS) As the US sees a surge in Covid cases especially the spread of Delta variant, Amazon on Friday announced to delay its return-to-office timeline by January 2022.

 Earlier, the e-commerce giant had decided to reopen offices in September.